-Student recreation centers across the country are integral to campus life.
+Student recreation and campus fitness centers across the country are integral to campus life.
 Usually the rec center doubles as a hangout location for students, with the opportunity to grab a quick workout between classes or before heading home to the dorms.
 Though you might think it would be different at a commuter college like Red Rocks Community College in Golden, Colorado, campus administration set out to make their new recreation center an innovative community hub that’s as much a part of the Red Rocks Community College experience as in-class education.
 They succeeded to the point where students spend most of their spare time in the recreation center, and students consider it a valuable perk that makes tuition even easier to pay (since they no longer need an extra gym membership).

 In fact, the project originated with the student body.
 “This project was brought to life by our student government,” said Kirk Fallon, Director of Student Recreation for Red Rocks Community College (RRCC).
 “They brought it to a vote and it passed overwhelmingly with 70 percent approval from the students.
 From there, we broke ground on the rebuild and started to move forward.”